Investment deck, what to consider

 Try and speak to others in your field who have been successful in gaining investment.
 Hear it from the horse's mouth.
 They can also be a good source of prospective investor contacts.

 Start building relationships with investors ASAP, not when you need the money.
-It typically takes a long time to gain investment (3-6 months+).
+It typically takes a long time to close a round of investment (3-12 months+).
 You can also gain valuable insights into what investors want to see in an investment deck.
 This is especially valuable if you have an idea about the investor you want to work with already.

-Join a business accelerator like The Accelerator Academy who will teach you the process, or speak to an advisor who can help reduce the amount of time is needed to get to an investable state.
+Look to join a business accelerator who could teach you the process, or speak to an advisor (like me!) who can help reduce the amount of time is needed to get to an investable state.

-As a startup, your investment proposition is going to be as important, if not more important as your website, so consider the resources you are going to need to produce a really solid visual story.
+As a startup, your investment proposition is vitally important, so consider the resources you are going to need to produce a really solid visual story.
 E.g.do you have access to a designer to create your brand assets and deck template?
 There are plenty of freelance specialists available who can help you, once you have the detail.

 You may have two versions of a deck: